Disney’s Magical Express & Resort Airline Check-in

 The obvious advantages of Disney’s Magical Express are its supposed convenience, seamlessness and the fact that it is FREE (except for tips).

 However, you should be aware that it is shared bus service, with Magical Express buses each visiting up to 4 resorts to drop off passengers, and therefore your transfer will almost certainly take longer than using a rental car or towncar service.
-(90 minutes from the time your plane lands is a good rule of thumb.)
+(90 minutes from the time your plane lands is a good rule of thumb.
+We have personally experienced it taking a long as 2 hours.)
 Depending on how much you value your precious vacation time vs. the cost savings, Magical Express may or may not be for you.

-Be prepared to be separated from your luggage for awhile after you arrive.
+(Luggage Service Temporarily Paused) Be prepared to be separated from your luggage for some time after you arrive.
 See above.
 Your bags may be delivered at an inconvenient time — for instance, if you arrive in the late afternoon, be aware that your luggage might show up at 10:00 at night.
 If you have kids who go to sleep early, take this into account.

 - All Disney resort hotel* guests, regardless of whether they are using the Magical Express buses, can get a boarding pass for their return trip home and check in their luggage at their hotel, subject to various restrictions (see below).
 This luggage check-in and boarding pass service is usually located in the lobby or just outside the front door of the hotel.
 It is only available for selected airlines.